zchee/kubernetes-docs/docs/admin/kube-controller-manager.md

       --node-monitor-period duration                                      The period for syncing NodeStatus in NodeController. (default 5s)
       --node-startup-grace-period duration                                Amount of time which we allow starting Node to be unresponsive before marking it unhealthy. (default 1m0s)
       --pod-eviction-timeout duration                                     The grace period for deleting pods on failed nodes. (default 5m0s)
-      --port int                                                          DEPRECATED: the port on which to serve HTTP insecurely without authentication and authorization.
-If 0, don't serve HTTPS at all.
-See --secure-port instead. (default 10252)
       --profiling                                                         Enable profiling via web interface host:port/debug/pprof/
       --pv-recycler-increment-timeout-nfs int32                           the increment of time added per Gi to ActiveDeadlineSeconds for an NFS scrubber pod (default 30)
       --pv-recycler-minimum-timeout-hostpath int32                        The minimum ActiveDeadlineSeconds to use for a HostPath Recycler pod.
 This is for development and testing only and will not work in a multi-node cluster. (default 60)